 21. I think I may be entitled to adjustments for my exams/coursework but don’t currently receive any; what should I do?

 If you have not yet had a Student Wellbeing and Inclusion (SWAI) assessment, but you believe you have a disabling physical or mental health difficulty or long-term health condition that is likely to impact on your assessments, you should have your needs assessed by SWAI.
 You must ensure your assessment is completed by the deadline so that any adjustments can be implemented in time for SAP.
-Deadlines for each exam period are listed here and updated at the start of that Semester.
+Deadlines for each exam period are updated at the start of that Semester.

 If you miss this deadline, you should still email SWAI at email@example.com to request a needs assessment, attaching any supporting evidence to your email.
 Where possible, you will be offered an assessment and the implementation of any adjustments will be considered after this.
 However, it cannot be guaranteed that the adjustments will be implemented before your exam or coursework deadline.
 Therefore, you should assume that your assessments will take place in their current format unless you are informed otherwise.
 If, as a result of not obtaining any adjustments, you experience difficulties with your assessments due to your disability/mental health condition, you should submit a Mitigating Circumstances claim.